-This chapter will demonstrate how dress specifically for playing tennis first developed within the boundaries of class, respectability and fashionable taste.
-By using garment analysis techniques, photographs and printed materials it will question dominant representations of early tennis dress.
-Moving away from the ‘garden party’representation of the game, it will reassess performance through dress, and demonstrate that competitive players from the late Victorian and Edwardian period played a strenuous game and competed to win.
+This chapter demonstrates how dress specifically for playing tennis first developed within the boundaries of class, respectability and fashionable taste.
+By using garment analysis techniques, photographs and printed materials it questions dominant representations of early tennis dress.
+Moving away from ‘garden party’ representations of the game, it reassesses performance through dress, and demonstrates that competitive players from the late Victorian and Edwardian period played a strenuous game and competed to win.

 |Title of host publication||Routledge Handbook of Tennis History, Culture and Politics|

 |Editors||Robert Lake, Carol Osborne|